Bucin Meaning In Bahasa

 Asking Where Is the Bathroom

-To ask where the bathroom is in Bahasa Indonesia, you can use this phrase.
+To ask where the bathroom is in bahasa Indonesia, you can use this phrase.

 Toiletnya di mana ya?
 (Where is the toilet?)